solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

-# Hands-on Lab: Securing Azure Function Apps
+# Hands-on Lab: Securing Azure Function Apps With Managed Identity

-In the previous Function App samples, the connection information was embedded into the function app code.
-As was covered in the traditional deployment models, it is a best practice to remove this information and place it into Azure Key Vault.
+In the previous Function App samples, the connection information is embedded into the function app code.
+As covered in the application modernization traditional deployment models, it is a best practice to remove this information and place it into Azure Key Vault.
 Here we will utilize the features of Azure to use Managed Identities to connect to the database.

 ## Setup